Overview of search in SharePoint Server 2013

 Content processing component

 Transforms the crawled items and sends them to the index component.
-This component also maps crawled properties to managed properties and interacts with the analytics processing component.
+This component also maps crawled properties to managed properties.

 Analytics processing component